US men shock Canada in curling, reach gold medal game

 "It's something I've dreamed about since the time I was a little kid at the Olympics -- is to see that American flag at the top in the middle and hear our National Anthem with the gold medal around our necks."

-This year's Team USA consists of Shuster, Tyler George, Matt Hamilton, John Landsteiner and alternate Joe Polo.
+This year's Team USA consists of Shuster, George, Matt Hamilton, John Landsteiner and alternate Joe Polo.

 After defeating Switzerland to reach the final, Sweden's Christoffer Sundgren weighed in on playing the US: "We're going to have to play at our absolutely top level, that's for sure."